-The Company expressly reserves the right, in its sole discretion, for any reason to abandon, terminate, amend or extend, or not to extend, the Consent Solicitation at any time and from time to time prior to effectiveness of the Proposed Amendments, whether or not the Requisite Consents have been received.
+The Company expressly reserves the right, in its sole discretion, for any reason to abandon, terminate, amend or extend, or not to extend, the Consent Solicitation at any time and from time to time prior to satisfaction or waiver of the Consent Conditions at the Effective Time.
+The Company will terminate, amend or extend the Consent Solicitation in accordance with Rule 13e-4 and Regulation 14E under the Securities Exchange Act of 1934, as amended.

-The Consent Solicitation expires at 5:00 p.m., Dallas time, on [•], 2020, unless the Company, in its sole discretion, extends the period during which the Consent Solicitation is open, in which case the term "Expiration Time" shall mean the latest date and time as so extended.
+The Consent Solicitation expires at 5:00 p.m., Dallas time, on [•], 2020, unless the Company, in its sole discretion, extends the period during which the Consent Solicitation is open, in which case the term "Expiration Time" shall mean the latest date and time as so extended; provided, that the Consent Solicitation shall not extend beyond 90 days of the date of this joint consent solicitation statement and prospectus.
 The termination or extension of the Consent Solicitation will be made by issuance of a press release no later than 9:00 a.m., Eastern time, on the next business day after the previously announced Expiration Time.
 The Company may extend the Consent Solicitation on a daily basis or for such specified period of time as it determines in its sole discretion.
 The failure of any Holder or beneficial owner to receive such press release will not affect the termination or extension of the Consent Solicitation.